haxala1r/hcl/doc/organization.md

 ## include/

 This directory holds header files that should be included by any program intending to use this library.
-When the (currently non-existent, but planned) installation script is ran, the headers under this directory will be copied to /usr/include/ by 'install.sh' so that you can include them like this:
+When the installation script is ran, the headers under this directory will be copied to /usr/include/

-`#include <HCL/hash.h>`

 ## test/